NREL/OpenStudio-resources/pull_request_template.md

 The following has been checked to ensure compliance with the guidelines:

-The following has been checked to ensure compliance with the guidelines:

  - [ ] Test has been run backwards (see [Instructions for Running Docker](https://github.com/NREL/OpenStudio-resources/blob/develop/doc/Instructions_Docker.md)) for all OpenStudio versions
- - [ ] A Matching OSM test has been addded with the output of the ruby test for the oldest OpenStudio release where it passes (include OpenStudio Version)
+ - [ ] A Matching OSM test has been added with the output of the ruby test for the oldest OpenStudio release where it passes (include OpenStudio Version)

  - [ ] Ruby test is stable in the last OpenStudio version: when ran multiple times on the same machine, it produces the same total site kBTU.
     - [ ] I ensured that I assign systems/loads/etc in a repeatable manner (eg: if I assign stuff to thermalZones, I do `model.getThermalZones.sort_by{|z| z.name.to_s}.each do ...` so I am sure I put the same ZoneHVAC systems to the same zones regardless of their order)
-    - [ ] I tested stability.
+     - [ ] I tested stability using `process_results.py` (see `python process_results.py --help` for usage).
      Please paste the heatmap png generated after running the following commands:
         ```bash
         # Clean up all custom-tagged OSWs
         python process_results.py test-stability clean